 The originating author of this sector review is Mark Pyman, who is the managing editor of CurbingCorruption.
 Additional contributions have been made by Dessi Hristova; Alan Doig; (others)

 1. Corruption types

-Guidance summary: STEP 1 Corruption types & context
+Guidance summary: STEP 1 Analysing the specific corruption types

 We suggest you start by understanding in detail the different corruption types that you are faced with.
 You can do this in the following way: